blankenberg/anvio.org/help/7.1/programs/anvi-report-linkmers/index.md

 </tbody>
 </table>

-The resulting <span class="artifact-n">[linkmers-txt](/help/7.1/artifacts/linkmers-txt)</span> would include all short reads that match any of these critera
+The resulting <span class="artifact-n">[linkmers-txt](/help/7.1/artifacts/linkmers-txt)</span> would include all short reads that match any of these criteria

 ### Complete or incomplete links?